-Hope Hicks: 6 Things to Know About the Teen Model Turned Interim White House Communications Director
+Hope Hicks: 6 Things to Know About the Teen Model Turned Fox Communications Chief

-Unlike her predecessor, Anthony "The Mooch" Scaramucci — who has already given Hicks his approval on Twitter, as has Ivanka Trump — the Connecticut native has kept a relatively low profile.
-Even though she's been at the president's side since 2014, first working for the family by way of Ivanka's fashion line, she has scarcely spoken in public.
-She's only tweeted three times, and two of those tweets were retweets of the president.
-The third was a retweet of the first lady.
+Unlike her predecessor, Anthony "The Mooch" Scaramucci — who gave Hicks his approval on Twitter, as did Ivanka Trump — the Connecticut native has kept a relatively low profile.
+Even though she had been at the president's side since 2014, first working for the family by way of Ivanka's fashion line, the former model has scarcely spoken in public.

 Hope is a terrific person and will do a great job.
 Wishing her the best.— Anthony Scaramucci (@Scaramucci) August 16, 2017

 Congratulations to my talented friend & colleague Hope Hicks on being named WH Communications Director.
 I know she will do an amazing job!— Ivanka Trump (@IvankaTrump) August 17, 2017